Apogee-Ind/IPSMP_resource_pack/README.md

 ### special effect
 If the items need to do something special, then that part needs to go into the [fpack repository](https://github.com/Apogee-Ind/fpack/tree/master) repo (not to be confused with the fpack namespace folder).

-This includes making usable banner patterns at the loom, and crafting recipes.
+This includes making usable banner patterns at the loom, and crafting recipes. a good resource for the recipe json can be found at [misode]{https://misode.github.io/recipe/}.

 ## Data Pack Namespace Folder
 These need to be in the data folder over in the [fpack repository](https://github.com/Apogee-Ind/fpack/tree/master).